 On entering Co-op Academy Swinton children are placed in a mixed ability form group.
 These units are not too large, usually about 25 students.
 All the forms of the same age group make up a Year Group which is the responsibility of a Pupil Progress Coordinator and Year Manager.
 They are the members of staff who collect all the information – social, behavioural and academic, concerning your child.
 It is to the Pupil Progress Coordinator and Year Manager that any personal information, problems involving your child or enquiries should be directed in the first instance.

-- Communications: English Language, English Literature, Media, French and Spanish
+- English: English Language, English Literature, Media, French and Spanish

 - Maths: Mathematics